What is the Voice Center?

 How do I make an appointment?

-To make an appointment at Eastern Carolina ENT, please call our office at 252-752-5227 and request an appointment be made with one of our physicians.
-You may also request to been seen by our speech-language pathologist for a videostroboscopy evaluation as well, but the physician you will be seeing will ultimately decide if he feels this type of evaluation will be appropriate for you during your appointment.
+To make an appointment at Eastern Carolina ENT, please call our office at 252-752-5227 and request an appointment with one of our Physicians.
+You may also request to be seen by one of our speech-language pathologists for a Videostroboscopy as well; ultimately, your physician will determine if this type of evaluation is warranted during your appointment.
 Please bring any medical records regarding your voice problem to the appointment.

 Meet Our Speech Pathology Team

-Morgan has been with us at Eastern Carolina ENT since September 2013.
-She completed her undergraduate and graduate coursework at Central Michigan University, receiving a Bachelor of Science (minors in American Sign Language and Psychology) and a Masters of Arts in Speech-Language Pathology.
-She completed her internship at Charlotte Eye, Ear, Nose, & Throat Associates, Inc. in Charlotte, NC, and her Clinical Fellowship at Eastern Carolina ENT Head & Neck Surgery.
-She is a licensed SLP in the state of North Carolina and holds her Certificate of Clinical Competence (CCC) in Speech-Language Pathology.
+Ashley has been working at Eastern Carolina ENT since June 2015.
+She completed her undergraduate coursework at the University of Wisconsin-Madison.
+Ashley then completed her graduate coursework at East Carolina University, receiving a Master of Science in Communication Sciences and Disorders.
+She previously worked at Vidant Medical Center for three years in acute care.
+Ashley is a licensed SLP in the state of North Carolina and holds her Certificate of Clinical Competence (CCC) in Speech-Language Pathology.

-Our Clinicians provide evaluation and treatment for the following disorders/patients (not an exhaustive list):
+Our Clinicians provide evaluation and treatment for the following disorders (not an exhaustive list):

 - Paradoxical Vocal Fold Dysfunction